sookie1287/ss-poc/README.md

 **Example 5: Running in the Singapore regions, by filtered resources based on tags (e.g: Name=env Values=prod and Name=department Values=hr,coe)**
 ```
+## NOT SUPPORTED YET, RELEASE SOON
 screener --region ap-southeast-1 --filters env=prod%department=hr,coe
 ```

 **Example 6: Running in all regions, and all services**
 ```
+## NOT SUPPORTED YET, RELEASE SOON
 screener --region ALL
 ```

 **Example 7: Running in the Singapore & North Virginia regions, checking RDS and IAM, and uploading the result to an S3 bucket with static website hosting enabled**
 ```
+## NOT SUPPORTED YET, RELEASE SOON
 screener --region ap-southeast-1,us-east-1 --services rds,iam --bucket service-screener-<YOUR_ACCOUNT_ID>
 ```